 The best opportunity provided by Google Home and Amazon Echo is the growth of so-called long-tailed keywords weight along with the rising number of question-like queries.
 It means, people ask 'Where are the best lunches in New York' instead of typed 'new york lunch' because it's more human.
 So, you can easily optimize your content to receive more orders just by putting relevant phrases on your pages.

 The next part is about those things you have to do with your financial part.
 Sometimes, all these new eCommerce trends seem risky or even crazy but take a closer look: they're genius!

 Here we need some explanations.
-Flexible pricing is not a cutting edge invention, even more, it's far older than fixed price policy.
+Flexible pricing is not a cutting-edge invention, even more, it's far older than fixed price policy.
 Medieval people exchanged their goods in the city markets without fixed prices and didn't care.
-But today an idea to let The Invisible Hand establish prices looks almost revolutionary.
+But today the idea to let The Invisible Hand establish prices looks almost revolutionary.

 In fact, a flexible pricing approach remains popular but only in a close range of industries.
 For example, airlines can update prices several times a day according to demand.
 And eCommerce providers start to run such a policy in different ways.
 At first, it's simple so-called run to the bottom in which prices are manually changed to the lowest possible.
 We won't criticize such an approach now but here is a better option: data-driven flexible pricing.
 Let AI analyze the market and come with the best prices!
 It's obvious, I adhere to the second way because it's smarter, which means safer and more effective than just letting the content manager google your goods and replace prices each Monday.